-Duncan is a patent law specialist with particular expertise in the area of chemical innovations.
+Duncan is the Practice Group Leader for AJ Park's Patent (Chembio) practice.
+He is a patent law specialist with particular expertise in the area of chemical innovations.

 Duncan’s work involves advising clients looking to secure patent protection in fields such as nanotechnology, materials science, medical devices, small-molecule pharmaceuticals, and process technology.